JakobyDEV/JakobyDEV/README.md

 # Cweb - Catweb

 Catweb is my first HTML project.
-Startet learning the language recently and the first idea which came to my head was making a website with..
+Started learning HTMl recently and the first idea which came to my mind was making a website about/with..
 Cats.

 current todo: